 Does Borderline Intellectual Functioning Qualify Someone For Disability Benefits?

-Borderline intellectual functioning is a cognitive impairment that applies to people who have lower than average intelligence but do not have intellectual developmental disorder or mental retardation.
+Borderline intellectual functioning is a cognitive impairment that applies to people who have lower than average intelligence but do not have severe intellectual disorder or mental retardation.
 Borderline intellectual functioning is diagnosed by IQ test scores that are between 71 and 84.
 People with borderline intellectual functioning typically have difficulties with learning, reasoning, planning, abstract thinking, and judgment.
-Lower than average intellectual functioning can be caused by birth injury, fetal alcohol syndrome, environmental exposure to toxins such as lead, infections, or genetics.
+Lower than average intellectual functioning can be caused by birth injury, infections, genetics, fetal alcohol syndrome, or environmental exposure to toxins such as lead.

 Following instructions.
 Applicants with borderline intellectual functioning may have a limited ability to understand, remember, and carry out complex instructions.
 They may require that tasks be broken into individual steps that can be completed one at a time, rather than being given a series of instructions that must be remembered and followed one after another.